 The first step is to take the first medicine (mifepristone), in addition to some antibiotics that you will be given.
 Mifepristone works by blocking the hormone called progesterone, so the lining of the uterus breaks down.
 You will take the second medicine (misoprostol) 24 to 48 hours after taking mifepristone.
 This medicine will cause you to have cramps and bleed heavily, which should last a few hours.
 Many women abort within five hours after taking the medicine, but it can last longer (up to a few days).

 Even though abortion pills are considered to be safe, all medical procedures come with some risks.
-Some of the possible side effects are: an allergic reaction, incomplete abortion, infection, failure to end pregnancy, blood cloths in the uterus, heavy bleeding, and undetected ectopic pregnancy.
+Some of the possible side effects are an allergic reaction, incomplete abortion, infection, failure to end a pregnancy, blood clots in the uterus, heavy bleeding, and undetected ectopic pregnancy.

 Abortion pills cost up to $800 in the U.S.